URA Undergraduate Scholarship (Mid-Term): 2026 Profile for Emerging Planners

 - Current undergraduate status with at least one academic year remaining at the point of award

-- Minimum B+ average (or equivalent) with strong passes in planning/urban studies core modules
+- Strong grades with good passes in planning/urban studies core modules

 - Demonstrated interest in Singapore's planning trajectory via coursework, research, internships, or community projects